 A comprehensive resource of regional and local newspapers in Britain between the mid 18th and 20th centuries.
 Supports research in History, Literature, Victorian Studies, Genealogy, Fine Arts, Finance/Economics, Political Science, and more.
 Access to parts 1-4, covering titles from 1732 to 1950.

-Approx. 700 volumes of newspapers and news pamphlets collected by the Reverend Charles Burney.
+Approx. 700 volumes of newspapers and news pamphlets from the seventeenth and eighteenth century, collected by the Reverend Charles Burney.
 Mostly published in London, but includes English provincial, Irish and Scottish papers and a few from the American colonies, Europe and India.

 A key newspaper of the African-American press.
 Easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.